A History of Education in Edinburgh & Scotland

 1837: The first teacher training college in the British Isles was set up in Dundas Vale, Glasgow.

-1888: The Scottish Education Department introduced a Leaving Certificate Exam to set national standars and in 1890 school fees were abolished, creating a state-funded national system of basic education and common examinations.
+1888: The Scottish Education Department introduced a Leaving Certificate Exam to set national standards and in 1890 school fees were abolished, creating a state-funded national system of basic education and common examinations.

-1918: The 1918 Education Act raised the leaving age to 15 (although it was not brought in until nearly the end of 1918, because of the of high unemployment and the results of the WW1 war).
-Roman Catholic Schools were brought into the Scottish system of free education.
+1918: The 1918 Education Act raised the leaving age to 15 (although it was not brought in until nearly the end of 1918, because of the of high unemployment and the results of World War I).
+Roman Catholic schools were brought into the Scottish system of free education.

 1944: The ban on women remaining in teaching after marriage was lifted.